Animals (2019 film): Production

-Hyde said that it was the book which drew her in and inspired her to make the film, giving voice to women's experiences in a way that she had not seen very often on screen and in a way that felt connected to her own experience.
+Director Sophie Hyde said that it was the book which drew her in and inspired her to make the film, giving voice to women's experiences in a way that she had not seen very often on screen and in a way that felt connected to her own experience.
 She and Unsworth worked collaboratively from early in the creative process.
 The film was made in and around Dublin, whereas the book is set in Manchester.

 Shawkat said she was drawn to the film owing to its being driven by women, and she was able to bring her life experience into her creation of the character.
 Both main actors agreed that the personal chemistry between the two worked well on set because they had hit it off in real life.

+The film was produced by Rebecca Summerton, Sarah Brocklehurst, Cormac Fox, and Sophie Hyde.
+Music was by Zoë Barry and Jed Palmer.

 Release

 After premiering at the Sundance Film Festival in early 2019, where it was well received, the film had its Australian premiere at a "pop-up" event at the Adelaide Film Festival on 5–6 April 2019.